📋 Article Contents

 Whether you're working from home, streaming, or gaming online, managing your Wi-Fi properly will make a difference in your daily life.
 Take a few minutes to try these tips - the results will surprise you!

-- Don't forget to do a speed test before and after the change
+- Do a speed test (speedtest.net) before and after the change